dogukanarslan/github-searchuser/README.md

 # GitHub Search User

-This is a single page application that allows you to find GitHub users
+This is an application that allows you to use GitHub as a social media.

 ## Prerequisites